 - 1. Configure SmartEvent to read logs from the Log Server. - In SmartEvent or in the SmartConsole event views, make a query to filter by the Product Name field.
 This field uniquely identifies the events that are created from the syslog messages.

-Connecting R81 SmartEvent to R81 Security Management Server
+Connecting an R82 SmartEvent to an R82 Security Management Server

 This procedure explains how to configure a dedicated server for these components:

 SmartEvent Server and SmartEvent Correlation Unit